brayest/RedisClusterCloudFormation/README.md

 ```bash
 docker stop dockerrediscluster_master_1
 ```
-You will be able to see when sentintel tracks and agrees in the Masters downfall, sets the quorum and starts the new Master selection process between the slaves.
+You will be able to see when sentintel instances track and agree in the Masters downfall, sets the quorum and starts the new Master selection process between the slaves.
 It takes arround 1 minutes.
 This what we are going to deploy with CloudFormation and Configure with Chef.

 ## AWS